acamilo/RobotInterfaceBoard/README.md

 ### Robot Interface Board

-This is a breakout board for the ESP32 and Teensy 3.5 microcontrollers.
+This is a breakout board for the ESP32 microcontrollers.
 Power is provided by 6 AA or 2 LiIon batteries.

 ## PCB